Terry Pegula: Houghton College

 The Pegulas donated $12 million to Houghton College in Houghton, New York, of which Kim Pegula is an alumna, to build the Kerr-Pegula Athletic Complex.
 The facility includes new baseball and softball stadiums and a 115,000 square-foot field house with an eight-lane 200-meter track, five tennis courts, weight room, cardiac fitness center, and locker rooms.
 The new facility is mainly targeted toward Houghton College intercollegiate athletics, which recently moved up to Division III Athletics and the Empire 8 Conference.
 It opened on October 4, 2014.

 Personal life

-Pegula was born in Carbondale, Pennsylvania.
-His father worked in truck driving and coal mining.
-He attended high school at Scranton Preparatory School.
-From there he attended college at Penn State University where he earned a Bachelor of Science degree in petroleum and natural gas engineering.
-Beginning in 1985, he was based in Allegany, New York.